kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ## Kubernetes Scheduler change

-We also propose that, if given node is not reporting any installed CSI drivers, we do not schedule pods that need CSI volumes to that node, if ClusterAdmin has explicitly opt-in via following `CSIDriver` change:
+We also propose that the new scheduler behavior is opt-in via a new field in `CSIDriver`.
+If given node is not reporting any installed CSI drivers and `CSIDriver` has explicitly opted in, we do not schedule pods that need CSI volumes to that node.

 ```golang
 type CSIDriverSpec struct {